North Georgia waterfall weekend

 5 min · 1 mi from previous stop1 hr 30 min on site

-Five minutes back on GA-75 Alt to the Dukes Creek Falls recreation area, run by the U.S. Forest Service.
-Park at the trailhead off the Richard Russell Scenic Highway (GA-348); $5 per vehicle.
-The 1-mile round trip drops 300 feet on switchbacks and stairs to a viewing platform at the confluence of Davis and Dukes creeks; the falls are a 150-foot multi-tier scene.
+Stay at the same Dukes Creek Falls recreation area and continue to the main observation deck; the $5 per-vehicle fee covers the Blue Hole spur and Dukes Creek Falls on the same visit.
+The 1-mile round trip drops 300 feet on switchbacks and stairs to a viewing platform where Davis Creek falls into the Dukes Creek gorge; the falls are a 250-foot multi-tier scene.
 This is the steepest descent of the route, so save knees for here rather than spending them on Anna Ruby earlier.
 Eat lunch back in Helen or at the small picnic area at the trailhead before driving on.

 Continue northwest on GA-348 (Richard Russell Scenic Highway) over Hogpen Gap into Union County, then turn off onto Helton Creek Road, the last 2 miles of which are gravel and a bit rough but passenger-car passable in dry weather.
 Park at the small Forest Service trailhead lot.
 The 0.3-mile path drops to a two-tier waterfall: an upper 30-foot cascade and a lower 50-foot drop with a small pool.
 Free, no fee.
 Plan around midday so the gravel road is dry; in heavy rain consider skipping or using a higher-clearance vehicle.